DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 Be honest in describing the impact and applicability of your results, along with the limitations of your approach.
 There's nothing wrong with your results having limitations; just be clear on what they are.
 Lastly, make sure to describe the possibilities for future work.
 How can someone else take your project and extend it even further?

+---

 ## Exercises

-While there is no required "Methodology Assignment", you will have to write the title, abstract, and introduction for your Quarter 1 Project and submit that as your checkpoint by the end of Week 5.
+You will have to write the title, abstract, and introduction for your Quarter 1 Project and submit that as your checkpoint by the start of Week 6.
 As such, we've provided a few exercises below that will help you understand the role of the introduction section in a paper.
 You do not need to submit your answers anywhere, but you should still do them.

 <br>